 And we know that antioxidants may decrease free radicals.

 It may also help manage disorders associated with poor circulation.

 Varicose veins, spider veins, nosebleed and bleeding gums.

 As well, it's used as an antiseptic and astringent.

-It's used effectively as a mouthwash, for treating diarrhea, and for reducing varicose veins.
+It's used effectively as a mouthwash and for treating diarrhea.

 It also strengthens connective tissue.

 In excess, it's use can interfere with iron absorption.